 Fun fact: Although the palace tour is very similar to other palace/castle tours around Europe – like Neuschwanstein outside of Garmisch – the Royal Palace is the largest palace in Western Europe (according to Madrid’s Tourism Board).
 Pretty neat!

 Sharing a plaza with the Royal Palace is Madrid’s main cathedral, Catedral de la Almudena.
 Construction for Madrid’s cathedral began in 1881, and it took more than 100 years to complete it.
-It is my favorite church in all of Europe – passing La Sagrada Familia in Barcelona and the Duomo in Florence.
+It is my favorite church in all of Europe.
 The dome and ceiling are bursting with color.
 So be sure to look up!
 Essentially, the cathedral is free to visit, but a euro donation is recommended.

 Make a reservation for dinner at El Rincon de Esteban.
 Although the decor was a bit outdated, the food and service were phenomenal.
 Apparently, it’s very well-known, and many celebrities have dined here.

 For a casual and youthful dinner, check out El Sur.
 Prepare yourself for a true tapas experience with delicious wine and cocktails.
 Skip this restaurant if you have special mobility needs or a need for back support.
 We sat on stools!
 The stools go with the ambiance and vibe, but it is certainly not feasible for everyone.